eddiesTime/sme_app/raw_documentation.md

 _Code snippet 29: WeatherState Class_

-Inside our weather bloc class resides the logic of our weather functionality.
+Inside the WeatherBloc class resides the logic of the weather functionality.

-Each bloc contains a getter for the initial state which in our case returns `WeatherState.initial()`.
-Furthermore each bloc contains the method `mapEventToState(WeatherEvent event)` which is responsible to output a stream of `WeatherState` for the corresponding `WeatherEvent`.
-To keep the method `mapEventToState()` as lean as possible we delegate the logic when a `FetchWeather` event is emitted to the method `_mapFetchWeatherToState()`.
-Inside this method an asynchronous call is made and depending on the result either `WeatherState.loaded()` with a WeatherEntity or `WeatherState.loadingFailure()` is yielded.
-During the asynchronous call the WeatherState `WeatherState.loading()` is yielded to indicate that an asynchronous call is taking place.
+Each Bloc contains a getter for the `initial state` which, in this case, returns `WeatherState.initial()`.
+Furthermore, each Bloc contains the method `mapEventToState(WeatherEvent event)`, which is responsible to output a stream of `WeatherState` for the corresponding `WeatherEvent`.

+To keep the method `mapEventToState()` as lean as possible, you have to delegate the logic, when a `FetchWeather` event is emitted, to the method `_mapFetchWeatherToState()`.
+Inside this method, an asynchronous call is made, and depending on the result, either `WeatherState.loaded()` with a WeatherEntity or `WeatherState.loadingFailure()` is yielded.
+During the asynchronous call, the WeatherState `WeatherState.loading()` is yielded to indicate that an asynchronous call is taking place.

 ```dart
 ...